Contact the GG Archives

 The Crowd Outside St. Paul's at the Conclusion of the Titanic Memorial Service on 19 April 1912

-The Crowd Outside St. Paul's at the Conclusion of the Titanic Memorial Service on 19 April 1912.
-The Illustrated London News (11 May 1912) p.
-703. © L.N.A.
+The Crowd Outside St. Paul's after the Titanic Memorial Service on 19 April 1912.
+The Illustrated London News, 11 May 1912.
+Photo by L.N.A.
 GGA Image ID # 101f0406c4.

-In the choir sat the Lord Mayor: some members of the Cabinet, including Mr. Sydney Buxton, President of the Board of Trade: The United States Ambassador and other diplomatists and representatives of the White Star Line.
+In the choir sat the Lord Mayor, some members of the Cabinet, including Mr. Sydney Buxton, President of the Board of Trade, The United States Ambassador, and other diplomatists and representatives of the White Star Line.

 The altar, stripped of all ornament but the Cross and two tall candlesticks, was draped in black and white, and a black carpet covered the steps.
 The band, one hundred strong, from Kneller Hall, were seated in front of the choir.

-The service was simple, but most moving and impressive, especially the rendering of the Dead March in "Saul."
+The service was simple but most moving and impressive, especially the rendering of the Dead March in "Saul."

 Among the hymns were "Rock of Ages" and "Eternal Father, strong to save"—the well-known hymn “for those in peril on the sea."